NHS information about sudden confusion (delirium), with links to other useful resources.

 Steroid tablets, also called corticosteroid tablets, are a type of anti-inflammatory medicine used to treat a range of conditions.

 Read about Stevens-Johnson syndrome, which is a rare but serious disorder that affects the skin and mucous membranes.

 Read about a stomach ache and abdominal pains, including stomach cramps or an ache in the tummy (abdomen).

 Read about the causes of stopped periods and when to seek medical help.

-Find out about the medications that can help if you want to stop smoking, including nicotine replacement therapy (NRT), bupropion (Zyban) and varenicline (Champix).
+Find out about the medicines that can help if you want to stop smoking, including nicotine replacement therapy (NRT) and bupropion (Zyban).

-Find out about stretch marks, including where, when and how they occur, what causes them, and how they can be treated and prevented.
+Find out about stretch marks, including where, when and how you get them, what causes them, and how they can be treated and prevented.